CarVac/MeleeConchRuleset/ruleset.md

 ## Analog Stick Outputs

+Each Analog Stick Output may be influenced only by one of the following choices:

+1. Two Full-Range Analog Inputs either combined as in a control stick or separate single-axis ones.
+2. Four Half-Range Analog Inputs, with two influencing each direction.
+HOW DO YOU DEAL WITH DIAGONALS AND STUFF
+3. Four Digital Inputs or DHRAI, with additional Modifiers.

 ### Analog Precision

 Any Full-Rage Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 256 digital readout levels over the Input range.